-Since I moved overseas, I’ve grown as a person and discovered more about the world than I could ever have previously anticipated.
+Since moving overseas, I've grown as a person and discovered more about the world than I could ever have anticipated.

 That said, it's also the hardest thing I've ever done.
 There are many downsides of expat life, which don't always get mentioned.

-I’d equally recommend anyone who is thinking of spending a decent amount of time abroad, to approach it with great trepidation, for the following reasons.
+I'd equally recommend anyone considering spending a decent amount of time abroad to approach it with great trepidation for the following reasons.

 The Homesickness.
 Oh, the Homesickness

 Homesickness is funny, as it tends to hit you when you least expect it.
 I was terribly homesick when I first moved to the UK, and everything set me off.

 There's nothing you can do to combat it, either.
 Just try to keep busy and distract yourself.
 It gets easier over time, but it never truly goes away.